SingharoyLab/H1N1_host_interaction/README.md

 Next, we prepare the data for SVM learning.
 For this, we first scale every numerical, continuous variable to a range of [0,1] to avoid bias from higher values.
 Categorical features like glycan typue was transformed to numeric by mapping to a 2D space where each glycan type was represented either by (1,0) or (0,1).
 Scripts to do this are included in the glycan class (_prepare.py).
 This data set was then split into a training set and a test set.
 Testing set contained 33% of the data, which can be controlled by the "test_size" parameter of the getTrainTest function of the glycan class.

 Number of iterations of SVM learning was incrementally varied, and model performance was evaluated with accuracy, precision, recall, and F-1 score.
-The scripts 03_egg_convergence.ipynb and 04_MDCK_convergence.ipynb do this for the H1N1 EGG and H1N1 MDCK virus data sets, respectively
+The scripts 03_egg_convergence.ipynb and 04_MDCK_convergence.ipynb do this for the H1N1 EGG and H1N1 MDCK virus data sets, respectively.
+05_plot_performance.ipynb creates the plot for these performance evaluations, that has been used in the supporting information of the paper (Fig. S17).

 ## Evaluating model performance

-TBD
+Performance of the optimized model was then evaluated in terms of a confusion matrix, where the diagonal elements show the numbers of correct predictions (true positives and true negatives respectively), and the off-diagonal elements show the the numbers of incorrect predictions (false positives and false negatives respectively).
+06_SVM_egg.ipynb and 07_SVM_mdck.ipynb does this for the H1N1 EGG and H1N1 MDCK virus data sets, respectively.

 ## TBD